JiaHanXie/Fighting-of-Dragon-and-Tiger/README.md

 # Fighting-of-Dragon-and-Tiger
 - Term Project 2
 - Description:
 The C++ program is for verilog code verification.
-The goal is to generate patterns.
+The purpose is to generate patterns.